 We support individuals and help them deliver.
 We don’t do the job for them or make technical decisions.
 We give our team the opportunity to apply their expertise to the project.
 We create an open environment where everyone can express their opinions and concerns.
-We negotiate with the sponsor and key stakeholders, making sure they understand what they are buying into and the impact of changes on cost and timings.
+We negotiate with the sponsor and key stakeholders.
+Among other things, making sure they support the project team.

 As a change manager, we think about the end customer of our project.
 We make sure they are ready to change.
 We resolve their concerns.
 We act as their advocates.

 When launching a new product or service, we bring the Voice of the Customer into our requirements, reviews and decision-making.

 Wearing a Business Analyst hat, we support data-driven decisions.
 We present progress meaningfully.
 We build business cases and realise benefits.
 We structure requirements to be congruent and complete.

 At times stakeholders are impatient with good preparation.
 I was once told to “get on with the f’ing project”.
 The board later cancelled the same project because the preparation work showed it was ill-conceived.